hlrs-tasc/zoomino/README.md

 ```
 Meetings without starting time (e.g., recurring meetings without fixed time)
 will be listed last.
 The meeting information also contains information on the user who
-created the meeting, including their email address, host key, and current
+created the meeting, including their email address and current
 license type.